soljesty/ton-investment-processing-smart-contract/README.md

-# Ton Investments smart contract
+# Ton guarantee smart contract

-This is a smart contract for investments in TON.
+This is a smart contract for doing some work with 3rd-party guarantee in case of conflicts.

 ### How does it work:

-There is 3 parties in the contract: investor, performer and moderator.
+There are 3 parties in the contract: investor, performer and moderator.
 Investor invests money, performer performs the work and moderator resolves conflicts.

 #### Investment process:
 1. Investor creates the smart contract, and "locks" jettons (for example, USDT) in it.